The best easy to grow, air-purifying houseplants!

 3. Ferns: These are resilient plants, I have one garden outside where nothing ever survives except the ferns.
 My husband calls those the prehistoric ferns.

-They make great air-purifying houseplants as well and come in several varieties.
+These are great low light houseplants and come in several varieties.
 The one below is a Maidenhair Fern, one of my favorites because of its delicate leaves.
 However, the maidenhair is fussy and not as easy to keep alive.

 4. Spider Plant: According to this article, spider plants are one of the most adaptable houseplants.

 image via Apartment Therapy